Wake-induced response of vibro-impacting systems: Introduction

 Many such phenomenological models have been developed since the concept of a wake oscillator was first introduced by Bishop and Hassan \cite{bishop1964lift}.
 Balasubramanian and Skop \cite{balasubramanian1996nonlinear} modelled the near wake dynamics interacting with a cylindrical bluff body using a coupled Van der Pol oscillator.
 Later, Skop \cite{skop1997new} modified the wake oscillator by introducing a stall parameter.
-Other wake oscillator models like the Rayleigh oscillator were considered by Hartlen and Currie \cite{hartlen1970lift}; where the damping term was proportional to the velocity quadratically.
+Other wake oscillator models, like the Rayleigh oscillator, were considered by Hartlen and Currie \cite{hartlen1970lift}, where the damping term was proportional to the velocity quadratically.
 Krenk and Nielsen \cite{krenk1999energy} adapted this wake oscillator by considering a quadratic velocity damping in the coupled Van der Pol system \textit{i.e.,} a combination of Rayleigh-Van der Pol wake oscillator.
 Recent developments of the wake oscillator model can be found in \cite{ogink2010wake,qu2020single}.
+Irrespective of the modeling approach it is important to note the phenomena that they intend to capture.

-VIV is characterized by the phenomenon of lock-in or synchronization, which occurs when the vortex shedding frequency approaches the structure's natural frequency resulting in large amplitude periodic oscillations.
+VIV is characterized by the phenomenon of lock-in or synchronization, which occurs when the vortex shedding frequency approaches the structure's natural frequency, resulting in large amplitude periodic oscillations.
 To accurately capture the lock-in phenomenon, modelling the coupling between the wake oscillator and the structural oscillator is crucial.
 Hartlen and Currie \cite{hartlen1970lift} initially considered a rather arbitrary velocity coupling between the two systems.
-Later, this velocity coupling was also adapted by Mureithi \textit{et al.} \cite{mureithi2000bifurcation} and Plaschko \cite{plaschko2000global} .
+Later, this velocity coupling was also adapted by Mureithi \textit{et al.} \cite{mureithi2000bifurcation} and Plaschko \cite{plaschko2000global}.
 In 2004, Facchinetti \textit{et al.} \cite{facchinetti2004coupling} proposed an acceleration coupling between the wake and structure oscillator to model the effect of the structure's motion on the wake dynamics.